uwmadison-chm/basecamp-chatbot/README.md

 ## Command line usage

-You can post a string or the content of a file to your chatbot with the following commands:
+You can post a string or the contents of a file to your chatbot with the following commands:

 ```console
 $ bc_post_from_str <chatbot_url> <message>